burdiuz/js-messageport-event-dispatcher/README.md

  - **removeAllEventListeners**(eventType:String):void - method copied from `receiver` EventDispatcher for easier access
  - **dispatchEvent**(event:Object):void - does not fire event, it sends event to `postMessage()`.
 Can be used with two arguments:
   - dispatchEvent(eventType:String, data?:Object):void

-#### MessagePortDispatcher static members
- - **toJSON**(data:Object):Object|String - Convers event to JSON string or if `event.data` field contains object with 'toJSON()' method, will call it and return Object with its return value.  *Methods `toJSON()` and `parse()` can be replaced with custom implementations.*
- - **parse**(data:Object|String):Object - Accepts Object or String, JSON String.
-If string passed, it will be converted to Object with "JSON.parse()".
- - **self**(receiverEventPreprocessor?:Function, senderEventPreprocessor?:Function):MessagePortDispatcher - Creates MessagePortDispatcher using as target object value of globally available `self` variable(window.self, WorkerGlobalScope.self).
- - **parent**(receiverEventPreprocessor?:Function, senderEventPreprocessor?:Function):MessagePortDispatcher - Creates MessagePortDispatcher using as target object value of globally available `self` variable(window.parent).
- - **top**(receiverEventPreprocessor?:Function, senderEventPreprocessor?:Function):MessagePortDispatcher - Creates MessagePortDispatcher using as target object value of globally available `self` variable(window.top).
- - **create**(target:MessagePort, customPostMessageHandler?:Function, receiverEventPreprocessor?:Function, senderEventPreprocessor?:Function):MessagePortDispatcher - Factory method for MessagePortDispatcher instances.
-Arguments list identical to MessagePortDispatcher constructor.
- - **createNoInitPrototype**():MessagePortDispatcher - Creates "husk" version of MessagePortDispatcher to use as custom classes prototype.